Advice To New PHP Developers From a Slowly Recovering Horrible Programmer

 7/8/18 - Clifford Vickrey

 Jacob Kaplan-Moss, the creator of the Django Python framework, gave a 2015 talk on a growing crisis in the software development industry.
 There aren't enough developers, and there's a widespread cultural belief that you have to be a "real" programmer in order to become one.
 Since being a "real" programmer means knowing how to write compilers, self-driving cars, sentient chatbots, and rocket controllers, it is naturally an expert skill beyond the grasp of such mortals.
-And not only does the skill demand such a hypertrophy of right-brained calculus muscle, but it's also A-R-T in the same category as painting, sculpture, and poetry.
+And not only does the skill demand such a hypertrophy of left-brained calculus muscle, but it's also A-R-T in the same category as painting, sculpture, and poetry.
 Don't even bother trying, in other words.

-In fact, he argues, programming is like any skill: most of its applications are mundane (like saving form data to a database), and proficiency in it is normally, not bimodally distributed.
+Instead, he correctly argues, programming is like any skill: most of its applications are mundane (like saving form data to a database), and proficiency in it is normally, not bimodally distributed.
 If the industry wants to safeguard its long-term health, it had better be more welcoming to beginners and dabblers from other fields, and rid itself of the stereotype of the toxic "rock star" tech genius to whom society must genuflect in silent admiration.

 But how?
 As recently as eight years ago, the language had neither a formal specification nor even accepted best practices.
 The closest thing PHP had to a dependency management system for bringing in third-party code was (shudders) PEAR.
 There was certainly no "Zen of PHP."
 Worse still, the tutorials available online were objectively awful, as well as absurdly inviting of security flaws.
 Need to query a database with user input?
 Just strip its of quotes, tack it onto a MySQL SELECT statement, and call it a day.
 Want a cool way to work with structured user data?
 Just unserialize GET parameters into objects.
 (Remote code execution?
 What's that?)
 Want to let a user upload a file?
 Who cares what the extension or MIME type is, just save it into /var/www/website/public/files.
 The guides on W3Schools were so bad that the World Wide Web Consortium politely asked the website to publicly disavow any relationship with the W3C.
-(They didn't).
+(It didn't).

 The app, under the hood, was also … something.
 Load the source code in a modern IDE and prepare yourself for warnings with more red and yellow than McDonalds' global branding effort.